A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Approach and Results

 The MAT approach achieved the best overall performance across both datasets without any training.
 It consistently yielded high precision (0.95) and achieved the highest F1-scores on both the original (0.75) and deduplicated (0.70) datasets, with corresponding recall values of 0.61 and 0.56.
 Nevertheless, compared to prior work, the F1-score observed in our evaluation is 2\% lower.

+The MT-BERT approach exhibited strong performance on pretrained, achieving F1-scores of 0.71 and 0.68 on the original and deduplicated test datasets, respectively.
+This indicates that the pretrained multitask model generalizes reasonably well to test code comments.
+However, retraining MT-BERT on the test code comment datasets resulted in a noticeable performance degradation, primarily due to reduced recall, which led to lower F1-scores.
+Manual inspection revealed that MT-BERT attained relatively high precision by correctly identifying SATD comments containing explicit debt-related keywords; nevertheless, it occasionally failed to detect when common keywords such as \texttt{TODO} were present, and similar to MAT, it struggled with comments lacking explicit keyword signals, leading to comparable recall between the two approaches.
+Overall, the pretrained version performed better in these cases, likely because it was trained on a larger and more diverse set of SATD patterns, enabling it to better capture keyword-based and recurring SATD expressions.

 The overall poor performance (to a lesser extent for the MAT approach) indicates that methods originally developed based on the characteristics of source code fail to fully capture the distinctive properties of test code.
 This finding reinforces the notion that SATD instances in test code differ substantially from those in source code.
-Although retraining sometimes improved the performance, results remained 2–5\% lower than those on source code.
+Although retraining sometimes improved the performance, even in the best scenarios, results remained 2–5\% lower than those on the source code.
 These findings highlight the poor transferability of source-trained models and show that retraining alone is not sufficient.